bitnetwork/term-tools/TESTING.md

 - [ ] xterm-color

 ## Optional Terminals
-A pratical list of terminal which might be worth supporting.
+A pratical list of terminals which might be worth supporting.

 - [ ] Eterm
 - [ ] Eterm-256color